Loki (Marvel Cinematic Universe): Conquering the Earth

 In an alternate 2011, following the death of Thor during his exile to Earth, Loki arrives with the Asgardian army to avenge him.
 Confronted by Nick Fury and S.H.I.E.L.D., he defeats them using the Casket of Ancient Winters before threatening to turn the entire world into ice.
 After negotiating with Fury, he agrees to give him until the next sunrise to find his brother's killer, whom Fury deduces to be Hank Pym.
 The two confront him in San Francisco and defeat him, but Loki decides to remain on Earth and quickly becomes its ruler while ending all conflict on Earth.

-Sometime later, Fury assembles a resistance movement to overthrow Loki and a battle ensues between S.H.I.E.L.D. and Loki's Asgardian forces.
-Just as Loki is about to claim victory, the Watcher brings in a Natasha Romanoff from another reality where Ultron possessed Vision's body and killed the Avengers.
-She proceeds to subdue Loki with his Scepter.
+Sometime later, Fury assembles a resistance movement consisting of Steve Rogers and Carol Danvers to overthrow Loki and a battle ensues between S.H.I.E.L.D. and Loki's Asgardian forces.
+During the fight, a Natasha Romanoff from another universe appears and subdues Loki with his Scepter.

 Frost Giant prince

-In an alternate 965 A.D., Odin returns an infant Loki to Laufey rather than adopting him, resulting in Loki growing up to be the Frost Giant prince of Jotunheim.
+In an alternate 965 A.D., an infant Loki is returned by Odin to Laufey, resulting in Loki growing up to be the Frost Giant prince of Jotunheim.
 Loki and Thor later meet under unknown circumstances and become best friends.
 In 2011, Loki attends Thor's intergalactic party on Earth alongside his fellow Frost Giants, who vandalize Mount Rushmore.
 Loki accidentally prevents Jane Foster from contacting Thor when, due to his large Frost Giant fingers, he drops and breaks Thor's cell phone.
 He and his Frost Giants later send the London Eye spinning off into one direction.
 When Thor intimidates the party guests into cleaning up while also mentioning that Frigga is coming, Loki's fellow Frost Giants put the London Eye back on its stand.

+In "What If...
+Howard the Duck Got Hitched?", Loki was trying to have Jotunheim get its own ski resort at the time when Howard the Duck and Darcy Lewis approach him for help in protecting their unhatched offspring.
+He ended up having to help them when Laufey, S.H.I.E.L.D., Kaecilius, Malekith, Zeus, Thanos, and the Black Order started to target their egg.
+When Laufey started to grab it, Loki stopped him as Laufey stated that this will be coming out of his trust fund.
+Loki and Laufey later watch the egg emitting the energies that take out the attackers while Zeus fled.
+Laufey later reconciled with Loki, and accepted his ski resort offer.

+Battle of New York

+In an alternate 2012, Loki sent the Chitauri army to attack New York City in the Battle of New York.
+During the battle, he was confronted by Natasha Romanoff and Captain Peggy Carter and was apprehended.